 Time frame: 30 days

-increase in hemorrhage volume between index CT and 24-hour follow-up CT
+Number of participants with an increase in hemorrhage volume between the index CT scan and the 24-hour follow-up CT scan.

 Time frame: 24 Hours